Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 1. Find the folder "examples" in the index and retrieve its metadata file, decrypt it with the stored directory key dk1
 1. Create a new symmetric key **fk0**
 1. Encrypt the file with **fk0**
-1. Concatenate the encrypted fk0 and the encrypted file
 1. Generate a new UUID, this is the ref of the file
-1. Upload the blocks to VOLUME/\<uuid\>, note the "Date" header from the response and use it as mtime
+1. Upload the block to VOLUME/\<uuid\>, note the "Date" header from the response and use it as mtime
-1. Insert the new object into the metadata file, using the mtime from the response and the original file size in bytes as size
+1. Insert the new object, including its **fk0**, into the metadata file, using the mtime from the response and the original file size in bytes as size
 1. Encrypt the metadata file with **dk1** and upload it to VOLUME/\<metadata-file\>